By David Joel Miller.

 Great leaders have used story’s to teach universal truths and to inspire their followers to action.

 Martin Luther King Jr. gave us the story of a dream.
-Not simply that he dreamed things would be better someday, but he gave us a detailed description of this dream, children walking hand in hand, people being judged by who there were not by how they looked.
+Not simply that he dreamed things would be better someday, but he gave us a detailed description of this dream, children walking hand in hand, people being judged by who they are not by how they looked.

 All the great religious books are full of stories.
 The Bible stories are often referred to as parables.
 The story of the widow and her mite, the Good Samaritan, they bring moral teachings to life.